 Bars, Cocktails, Pizza, Restaurants, Vegetarian and Vegan Dec 02, 2014 Astoria Updates – Letlove Inn, Vegan Food, Gastroteca, Artichoke Pizza, and More Over the past few weeks, we’ve compiled details about places here and there in the neighborhood that can’t quite make for an entire post on their own, so I thought (…) Share this Scoop by Meg Cotner total shares!
 Twitter Facebook Email Print Over the past few weeks, we’ve compiled details about places here and there in the neighborhood that can’t quite make for an entire post on their own, so I thought (…) by Meg Cotner Share this Scoop total shares!
 Twitter Facebook Email Print Over the past few weeks, we’ve compiled details about places here and there in the neighborhood that can’t quite make for an entire post on their own, so I thought I’d gather them up here for you.
 Photo credit: Letlove Inn The Letlove Inn—The paper is down on the windows and wooden blinds are up (they are nice blinds) at The Letlove Inn.
 I peeked in and saw a nice bar on the right.
 Reminds me a lot of Sparrow.
 They plan to open in a few days.
 27-20 23rd Avenue Artichoke Pizza—A call to the Artichoke in the East Village yielded info regarding their opening.
 Their hope is to be open by January 15, 2015 (they were hoping by the first of the year but that was not in the cards).
 22-56 31st Street Locale Changing Name to Gastroteca—WHA reader Sam tells us this: “On our way out [of Locale], the owner told us that their name will be changing in the next few weeks to Gastroteca.
 He wanted to emphasize that ownership/staff/menu/recipes aren’t changing, just the name.
 (It was something to do with the former owner wanting to use the Locale name.)
 FYI.”
 33-02 34th Avenue Locus Cafe—This is apparently the name of the new place going in where the old Waltz-Astoria was.
 I peeked in a sliver of an opening and the place is totally empty inside and someone was painting the walls.
 Rumor has it Locus Cafe will serve crepes there.
 23-14 Ditmars Blvd.
 Speaking of Crepes—The yogurt spot on Broadway, Sunberi, is serving a crepes lunch special, both sweet and savory.
 35-04 30th Avenue Vegan Food Has Arrived—In case you missed it, Jujube Tree Asian Vegan Cuisine is opening up in the old Chicken Shack space on 30th Ave, and yes, they will be serving vegan food.
 35-02 30th Avenue **UPDATE: We hear Jujubee is opening January 2nd!
 Vegans, rejoice!** Crescent Apothecary—This is the old Fatty’s space.
 They’ve taken down the papers off the window, and shelves are up.
 Should be open soon.
 25-01 Ditmars Blvd.
 Sabor de Cuba—We posted it on our Facebook page but thought we’d include it here—the old Burger Bistro is going to be a Cuban restaurant from the folks behind Tu Casa.
 37-03 31st Avenue If you know about any new places opening, or details on already established Astoria spots, feel free to email us!
 Twitter Facebook Email Print Artichoke PizzaCrescent ApothecaryGastrotecaJujube Tree VeganLetlove InnlocaleLocus CafeSabor De CubaSunberi About Meg Cotner Meg Cotner was trained as a harpsichordist and now works as a freelance writer and editor.
 She is the author of "Food Lovers' Guide to Queens," and is a skilled and avid home cook, baker, and preserver.
 8 Comments Casimono December 4th, 2014 Yes what happen to Oyster cafe?
 I went a couple of times, the Japanese owner was very nice guy. sorry it closed!
 Reply dunnypop December 2nd, 2014 Any word on why Oyster Cafe of New York is closed?
 Reply Pete J December 2nd, 2014 YES!!!
 Astoria’s *only* all vegan restaurant.
 Holy shit, I am psyched!
 Reply Holly December 2nd, 2014 Do you mean the new pizza shop, post scriptum, on the corner of broadway and 32nd?
 Been wondering when they will open myself… Reply megc December 2nd, 2014 I walked by the other day but they weren’t open.
 Not much about them online, either.
 Reply daniel December 2nd, 2014 Do you have info on the bar/restaurant that recently opened on Broadway near the subway stop?
 Reply megc December 2nd, 2014 Do you mean Sekend Sun?
 Reply dunnypop December 2nd, 2014 ya it’s probably Sekend Sun.
 It’s pretty good.
-Reply Leave a Reply to daniel Cancel replyYour email address will not be published.
+Reply Leave a Reply Cancel replyYour email address will not be published.
 Required fields are marked *Comment * Name * Email * Website Save my name, email, and website in this browser for the next time I comment.